Where This Started

 The Engineering Foundation

-I have spent 8+ years shipping software at scale -- a world where uptime is non-negotiable and "it works on my machine" is not a deployment strategy.
+I have spent 8+ years shipping software at scale, a world where uptime is non-negotiable and "it works on my machine" is not a deployment strategy.
 That experience shaped how I approach AI today.
-I don't see LLMs as magic boxes; I see them as powerful but stochastic components that need strict guardrails.
-This is what I call "Hardened AI" -- treating every AI implementation as a systems engineering challenge, not a science experiment.
+I treat LLMs the same way I treat any powerful but unpredictable component: give it structure, measure what it costs, and make sure your team can maintain it after you leave.
+Every system I build is production-ready, maintainable, and profitable, not a science experiment.

 Shipping at Scale